JanAndrosiuk/NDX-forecasing-using-LSTM/README.md

 ## Remarks

-Although the method didn't yield very significant results in terms of potential investment returns, it may serve as the base template for more extensive analysis.

-Further improvements may include:
+Further improvements to be included:

 - [ ] Averaging the results from many runtimes (random seed cannot be currently set due to the large amount of stochastic processes)
-- [ ] Hyperparameters tuning between windows
-- [ ] Including genetic algorithm / hillclimb algorithm in hyperparameter tuning between windows
+- [ ] Hyper-param tuning between windows
-- [ ] Handling real time data
+- [ ] Real time approach

 ## License